anirudhsundar98/CSS-Drawing-Animation-Project/README.md

 # Delta Logo Preloader
-A preloader made using the delta logo
+A preloader animation made using the delta logo